plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 # It's irrelevant what you have in the other fields, because only the
 # second one (yt-id) is used in this script.

-# Files that store the PIDs of used processes
+# Files used as input-ipc-server sockets for each instance
 soc1=/tmp/soc1
 soc2=/tmp/soc2
 # File that stores which of these ^ is currently used. is otherwise